zheng0xd/JATIC-internal-docs/docs/process/platforms/slack.md

 ### Automated workflows

-Within the Slack workspace, we can set up automated workflows for asychronous meeting updates.
-On a pre-deterimend schedule, the workflow sends a message, inviting those to reply with their update.
+Within the Slack workspace, we can set up automated workflows for asynchronous meeting updates.
+On a pre-determined schedule, the workflow sends a message, inviting those to reply with their update.
 This can be useful for meetings such as the daily stand-up or scrum of scrums.

 Please send a request in the `#help` channel if you would like to set up a workflow.